 Yet far too many people don’t understand this.
 I even remember speaking to a fellow mental health nurse several years ago who thought mass killers must be psychotic to do something so unimaginable.
-If even someone that works in mental health is that misinformed, is it any surprise that the average idiot out there in the world doesn’t get it?
+If even someone that works in mental health is that misinformed and wants to blame mental illness for horrible behaviour, is it any surprise that the average idiot out there in the world doesn’t get it?

 It seems as though there are a lot of angry white men making themselves visible these days.
 They come in a variety of flavours, including neo-Nazis, but it was only after a recent mass killing in Toronto that I became aware of the term “incel”, or involuntary celibate.
 This particular breed of asshole blames women who won’t sleep with them for all of the problems in their lives.
-Men who have expressed such sentiments have engaged in mass killings in the past, but the incel term was new to me.
+Men who’ve expressed such sentiments have engaged in mass killings in the past, but the incel term was new to me.

-In my nursing career I’ve only encountered one patient who was quite clearly a psychopath.
+In my nursing career, I’ve only encountered one patient who was quite clearly a psychopath.
 He was a master puppeteer, and it was chilling to see how he smoothly manipulated the world around him, using violence whenever it suited his needs.
-There is some debate as to whether psychopathy is a form of mental illness, but unlike mental illnesses which tend to impair one’s control, psychopaths have the control of a finely tuned orchestra.
+There’s some debate as to whether psychopathy is a form of mental illness, but unlike mental illnesses which tend to impair one’s control, psychopaths have the control of a finely tuned orchestra.
 The psychopath is very much in touch with (and in control of) reality.